Jakara Jackson

 Jamara Garrett (born December 9, 1994) is an American professional wrestler.
-She is signed to Total Nonstop Action Wrestling (TNA), where she performs under the ring name Mara Sadè ((/ʃɑːˈdeɪ/ shah-DAY).
-She also performs on the independent circuit.
-She is best known for her time in WWE, where she performed under the ring name Jakara Jackson.
-She was a former member of the faction Meta-Four and was in a tag team with Lash Legend.
+She is signed to All Elite Wrestling (AEW), where she performs under the ring name Mara Sadè (/ʃɑːˈdeɪ/ shah-DAY).
+She also appears on the independent circuit.
+She is also known for her time in Total Nonstop Action Wrestling (TNA), and in WWE, where she performed under the ring name Jakara Jackson.

 Professional wrestling career

 WWE (2021–2025)

 In August 2021, Garrett participated in a WWE tryout in Las Vegas, Nevada, and earned a contract with the company.
-Garrett was soon assigned the name Jakara Jackson and on August 5, 2022, she made her in-ring debut on an NXT house show, teaming with Lash Legend in a losing effort to Katana Chance and Kayden Carter.
-Jackson made her televised debut on the October 28 episode of NXT Level Up, losing to Thea Hail.
-Heading into 2023, Jackson would team with Lash Legend on house shows and NXT Level Up, mostly in losing efforts.
+She was assigned the ring name Jakara Jackson and made her in-ring debut at an NXT house show on August 5, 2022.
+She made her televised debut on the October 28 episode of NXT Level Up, losing to Thea Hail.